vadmium/python-altium/format.md

 Record format:

-* Length of the rest of the record (including null terminator).
+* Length of the payload:
-    Little endian encoding, 4 bytes.
+    (little endian encoding, 2 bytes)
-* Property list
-* Null terminator byte
+* 0 (1 byte)
+* Record type (1 byte)

+If the record type is 0, it is a property list, followed by a null terminator byte.
+Records in the Storage stream, after the initial header record, have type 1.

 ## Property list ##